iniobongessien/iniobongessien.github.io/content/home/publications.md

 ## Under Review or in Preparation

+Degner, J., Floether, J., & **Essien, I.**, (2024). _Pressured to be proud?
+Investigating the link between perceived norms and intergroup attitudes in members of disadvantaged minority groups_.
+Mauscript under review.

 **Essien, I.**, Siem, B., Zander, L., & Rohmann, A. (2025). _The racialized classroom: The influence of classroom composition on teachers' decisions to use disciplinary measures_.
 Manuscript in preparation.

 **Essien, I.**, Froehlich, L., Siem, B., & Rohmann, A. (2022). _Context-based discrimination in school_.
 Manuscript in preparation.